A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

 where $A_\mathrm{int} = c \left(\dot{P}/P\right)_\mathrm{int}$ is the intrinsic spin-down rate of the pulsar, $A_\mathrm{GC}$ is the contribution due to acceleration of the pulsar by the globular cluster, and $A_\mathrm{gal}$ is the contribution due to the acceleration of the pulsar by the Galactic gravitational potential. $A_\mathrm{Shk}$ is the apparent acceleration due to the Shklovskii effect which is given by

 where $\mu$ is the proper motion of the pulsar and $d$ is the distance to the pulsar.
-Of these, $A_\mathrm{GC}$ is the dominant term since the pulsar is observed to have a positive frequency derivative.
+Of these, $A_\mathrm{GC}$ is the dominant term since the pulsar is observed to have a negative period derivative.

 Orbital period accelerations follow a similar form to Eqn. \ref{eq:accelspin}: